 Many meal kit customers still aren’t coming back for seconds

 Customer retention continues to be a challenge for meal kit companies.
-Consumers may be enticed to sign up for a meal kit with a discount or during a promotional period, but most do not stay long-term.
-Among cohorts who made their initial purchase in 2021, 62 percent of customers at Blue Apron and HelloFresh made another purchase the following month.
-After 12 months, average customer retention at HelloFresh was 15 percent, compared to 11 percent at Blue Apron and Home Chef.
-Sunbasket had the lowest average customer retention, with only 8 percent of customers returning after 12 months.
+Consumers may be enticed to sign up for a meal kit during a promotional period—or as part of a New Year’s Resolution to cook at home more or eat healthier—but most do not stay long-term.
+Among cohorts who made their initial purchase in January 2022, 69 percent of customers at Blue Apron and 58 percent at Home Chef and Marley Spoon Inc made another purchase the following month, in addition to 57 percent at HelloFresh.
+After 11 months, customer retention among the January 2022 cohort was 15 percent at Blue Apron, 11 percent at Home Chef, 9 percent at HelloFresh SE, and 5 percent at Marley Spoon Inc and Sunbasket.

-Some meal kit companies have been launching non-subscription options.
-For example, Blue Apron customer retention may be affected by its option to purchase meal kits without a subscription.
+Some meal kit companies have also launched non-subscription options.
+For example, although Blue Apron generally has the highest customer retention among these companies, its retention rates may be affected by its option to purchase meal kits without a subscription.
 In addition, most of the companies in the analysis offer gift cards.
-These transactions are observed at the time of purchase, but purchases made with gift cards are not captured in Bloomberg Second Measure data.
+These transactions are observed at the time of purchase from each merchant, but purchases made with gift cards are not captured in Bloomberg Second Measure data.

 Meal kits are experimenting with new products to find the recipe for success